 Your campus housing will be based primarily on whether you identify as a first, second, or third-year student.
 This class identification will be mutually determined between you and the Director of Transfer Advising prior to your first semester at Allegheny.
-Be sure to complete your “Incoming Student Housing Agreement” in self-service or else the finalization of your campus housing will be delayed.
 If you feel that you need special consideration in your housing assignment due to a disability, please submit a housing accommodation request.

 11. Who is my Class Dean and what do they do?

 Initially, you will work with the Second-Year Class Dean and Director of Transfer Advising while you make the transition to Allegheny.
 After you are settled at Allegheny, and if you identify as a third or fourth-year student, you will begin working with the Third & Fourth Year Class Dean.
 Class Deans provide academic, wellness, and personal support, as well as provide class-based programming.
 Read more about what Class Deans do to learn more!